 Sometimes I wake up and truly wonder: cake or candy?
 I love both so much, and don’t want either to be forgotten.
 This recipe brings the two together with one of my other favorite elements!
 IT’S A GIANT CAKE!
 Why only have one when you can have it all?
-For more giant candies check out this playlist here.
+If you LOVE giant candy, check out my Giant Kit Kat and my Giant Rolo.

 For today’s recipe you’ll be working with fondant.
-You can either go with a store bought fondant, or make fondant from scratch.
-You can find that recipe here.
+Normally I would making your own fondant, but because this chocolate is so dark brown, I’d recommend store bought.
 While working with fondant may be scary to some, it really adds this awesome tearing effect on the cake.
 If it’s something you’re not confident at working with, there’s no pressure.
 But practice makes perfect!
 Click here to check out my Fondant FAQs blog!

 - Break up 8 Hershey bars and place them into a bowl.
 Pour ½ cup of whipping cream over the top.
 Microwave for 30 second intervals and stir in between.
 This should on take about 1 minute of microwaving.